Coffee granita is a sweet and slushy frozen Italian dessert that's easy to make at home. Just brew your favorite espresso, add sugar and freeze away!

 - Use a large, shallow container to keep the coffee in a somewhat thin layer.
 It will freeze faster this way.
 I used a 9" x 9" baking dish.
 Ceramic or glass dishes work better than plastic because they get very cold and speed up the freezing process.

-When should you serve coffee granita?
+When to serve coffee granita

 The time it takes for granita to set can vary, depending on how deep or shallow the liquid is in the container, and how much sugar is in the mixture, and of course how cold your freezer is.
 For a flaky coffee granita, it may set within 2-4 hours, for slushier granita made with more water and less sugar, it could take longer.